 - Your brain and nervous system need it to regulate memory, mood, & muscle control

-- Required for your body to make the neurotransmitter acetylcholine (plays a critical role in the normal functioning of the brain and body)
+- Required for your body to make the neurotransmitter acetylcholine (which plays a critical role in the normal functioning of the brain and body)

-- Needed for many steps in metabolism, including transport of fat molecules
+- Needed for many steps in metabolism, including the transport of fat molecules

-- Critical to maintain cell membrane structural integrity and plays a role in cell membrane signaling
+- Necessary to maintain cell membrane structural integrity and plays a role in cell membrane signaling

 - Plays an important role in regulating gene expression

-- Important for normal fetal development and early brain development
+- Essential for normal fetal development and early brain development

 How much Choline do we Need?